 - Warnes S, Zoë R, Little C, Keevil W.Human Coronavirus 229E Remains Infectious on Common Touch SurfaceMaterials Rita Colwell, Editor mBio.
 2015 Nov-Dec; 6(6): e01697-15.
 Published online 2015 Nov 10. doi: 10.1128/mBio.01697-15

 In 2012, because of personal health issue and after several visits to Moffitt Cancer Center, I realized a copper product could also be of particular benefit to immunosuppressed patients who have to visit crowded doctors’ offices.
-Since then, many other applications have developed, including copper’s use as a potent anti-inflammatory agent for people with environmental allergies.
+Since then, many other applications have developed.

 A. The Kuhn all Copper Mask and Kuhn all Copper Insert are made of 99.95% pure copper mesh that sanitizes and filters the air.
 (Fig 4, 5) The Masks are reusable by single wearer.
 They can be disinfected with 70% isopropyl alcohol or sterilized by autoclaving.
 If sterilized, others may wear them.
 The copper mesh has a 30% open weave, ensuring a comfortable wearing experience and easy breathing, without becoming too warm or fogging glasses.
-This allows a miniscule amount (2 ppm in highest sample) of copper to be deposited in the nasopharyngeal (NP) area, potentially killing virus and stimulating an anti-inflammatory response without the use of drugs.
+This allows a miniscule amount (2 ppm in highest sample) of copper to be deposited in the nose.

-Published reports of laboratory studies confirm the copper is known to kill corona virus, flu, and other respiratory viruses and bacteria on contact.
+Published reports of laboratory studies confirm the copper is known to kill coronavirus, flu, and other respiratory viruses and bacteria on contact.
 Copper is a known anti-inflammatory agent, as well.
-Currently, no clinical trials are available on the use of the Well Mask or Copper Mesh Insert with corona or other viruses, nor on extended wearing times.
+Currently, no clinical trials are available on the use of the Kuhn All Copper Mask or Copper Mesh Insert with corona or other viruses, nor on its use as an anti-inflammatory agent.
+No data are available on extended wearing times.
+Further study is needed.

-Copper mesh weaves allows impingement Cu atoms in the nasopharyngeal area (est 1.6 ppm after three hrs of wear) (Fig 6)
+Copper mesh weaves allows impingement Cu atoms in the nose (est 1.6 ppm after three hrs of wear) (Fig 6)

 Despite the flow of air, the mesh is water resistant.
 This is important if a person is exposed to a sneeze.
 (Fig 7) as the mesh can repel the droplets.
 (Fig 8)